darricklaidin/darricklaidin/README.md

 **`Software Engineer`**

 I'm a full-stack developer with a passion for building software and solving problems.
-I enjoy exploring complext technical ideas and am always on a journey to improve myself.
+I enjoy exploring complex technical ideas and am always on a journey to improve myself.
 I'm vastly interested in and driven to take on the ever-evolving world of technology and its numerous capabilities.

 <div align="left">